jordanlev/c5_block_wrapper_templates/readme.md

 # Block Wrapper Templates

-This addon modifies the core 'Area' functionality by adding a new "setBlockWrapperTemplate" method.
+This is a file which modifies the core 'Area' functionality by adding a new "setBlockWrapperTemplate" method.

-For example, you can do the following in your theme template:
+To install it on your website, move the included `area.php` file to your site's top-level `models` directory (*not* `concrete/models`).

+Once the `area.php` file has been placed in your site's top-level `models` directory, you can utilize this new functionality by calling the "setBlockWrapperTemplate()" function when you place areas in your theme templates (aka page type templates).
+For example, you could put this in your template:

 	<div id="sidebar">
 		<?php